muthu-param/alpha-5-frontend/README.md

 ## A Brief of the Prototype:
   What is your solution? nad how it works.

-## Execution Plan PDF:
-   The execution plan must contain a plan to execute you solution.
+ *The Repository must contain your **Execution Plan PDF**.
 [If it is a application submission it must contain, exceution instructions to run your code.]